mnot/I-D/binary-structured-headers/draft.md

 Its fields are:

 * Length: The number of octets used to represent the payload, encoded as per {{!RFC7541}}, Section 5.1, with a 3-bit prefix
-* Payload: Length octets
+* Parameter(s): Length octets

-Each parameter conveys a key and a value:
+Each Parameter conveys a key and a value:

 ~~~
 Parameter {